thibaut-tebi/Churn-Analysis-using-Machine-Learning/README.md

 #### Data Description

-The dataset used for this analysis consists of customer information, including various features such as demographic data, usage patterns, and service-related details.
+The dataset used for this analysis consists of customer information, including various features.
 The target variable is the churn status, indicating whether a customer has churned or not.

 #### Project Structure